0xless/less_on_sec/content/posts/rc_analysis.md

 ![DIP switch](/images/rc_analysis/dip_switch.jpeg#center)

 We can also see that there's a 10-position DIP switch.

+The first pin (1) of the DIP switch has written "ON" on top of it, meaning that the switch closes the circuit when the lever is in the "high" position.
 This component suggests us that the remote sends at least 10 bits of data.
 I say at least, because it's possible that the device sends preamble/ending bits and/or checksum or parity bits.

 Also, given the position of the switches, it's possible to assume that the code sent by the remote would either be 0001000110 or 1110111001.